|

 Write the Room

-Provide a wide variety
+Provide a wide

-student generated books, environmental labels, word walls,
+reread familiar student generated books, environmental

-ABC charts, and pocket chart displays.
+labels, word walls, ABC charts, and pocket chart

-I like to hold students accountable for their time in this
+I like to hold students accountable for their time in

-classroom environment.
-When they come to their reading
+read from the classroom environment.
+When they

-group, they read the words to the group/teacher.
+come to their reading group, they read the words to the

 Write the Room